dlhamilton/route-me/README.md

 Will the take you to the create graph menu (option 2).
 #### Option 3 - Load Maze
 This will show a list of all saved mazes and ask you to enter the name of the maze you want to load.
-Will the tak you to the create maze menu (option 1).
+Will the take you to the create maze menu (option 1).
 #### Option 4 - Load Graph
 This will show a list of all saved graphs and ask you to enter the name of the graph you want to load.
-Will the tak you to the create graph menu (option 2).
+Will the take you to the create graph menu (option 2).
+#### Option 5 - Delete Maze
+This will show a list of all saved graphs and ask you to enter the name of the graph you want to delete.
+#### Option 6 - Delete Graph
+This will show a list of all saved graphs and ask you to enter the name of the graph you want to delete.
 #### Option 0 - Exit
 This will terminate the program.